The 20 Drought-resistant Plants and Shrubs

 Echinops

-A similar plant is Echinops, with silver blue foliage and globes of blue flowers which are loved by bees.
-It is very hardy, H7 and will grow well in both sun and partial shade, as long as the soil is well drained.
-Illustrated above it looks lovely combined with Monarda, and Stipa gigantea making for a colourful late summer display.(credit image RHS Harlow Carr Jason Ingram)
+Echinops has silver-blue foliage and globes of blue flowers, which are loved by bees.
+It is very hardy, rated H7, and will thrive in both sun and partial shade, provided the soil has good drainage.
+Illustrated above, it looks lovely combined with Monarda and Stipa gigantea, making for a colourful late summer display.(credit image RHS Harlow Carr Jason Ingram)

 Stipa